rlghks1/Personal-Project/README.md

 ## ER Diagram

 ## To Do
 1. completed to build MySQL Server but didn't convert and upload the csv file to sql format.
+  => uploaded all data using MySql Import Wizard
+2. Every product have own weight and price but I need to compare all products using unit price ($ per 100g) so I need to modify currency and weight to be same.
+  => I'll do this as making SQL Query
-2. need to compare and analyse the data from google and naver, then find common and different features or hopefully new features I couldn't discover yet.
+4. need to compare and analyse the data from google and naver, then find common and different features or hopefully new features I couldn't discover yet.